jingleyang/security_ctf/pwnable.kr/01_level.md

 ### bof

-This is a basic buffer overflow task, but the difficulty may be existed in comunication to the server.
+This is a basic buffer overflow task, but the difficulty may be existed in communication to the server.
 If you receive the following message

 `*** stack smashing detected ***: /home/bof/bof terminated`